-- I1.1 This test determines the off-mode average power rating for central air-conditioners and heat pumps that lack a compressor Crankcase Heater, or have a compressor crankcase heating system that can be tested without control of ambient temperature during the test.
-This test has no ambient condition requirements. - II.1.1 Test Sample Set-up and Power Measurement.
+H1.1 This test determines the off-mode average power rating for central air-conditioners and heat pumps that lack a compressor Crankcase Heater, or have a compressor crankcase heating system that can be tested without control of ambient temperature during the test.
+This test has no ambient condition requirements.

+H1.1.1 Test Sample Set-up and Power Measurement.
 For Coil-only Systems, provide a furnace or Modular Blower that is compatible with the system to serve as an interface with the thermostat (if used for the test) and to provide low-voltage control circuit power.
-Make all control circuit connections between the furnace (or Modular Blower) and the Outdoor Unit as specified by the Installation Instructions.
+Make all control circuit connections between the furnace (or Modular Blower) and the Outdoor Unit as Specified by the Installation Instructions.
 Measure power supplied to both the furnace or Modular Blower and power supplied to the Outdoor Unit.
-Alternatively, provide a compatible transformer to supply low-voltage control circuit power, as described in Section I1.4 of this Appendix.
+Alternatively, provide a compatible transformer to supply low-voltage control circuit power, as described in Section H1.4 of this Appendix.
 Measure transformer power, either supplied to the primary winding or supplied by the secondary winding of the transformer, and power supplied to the Outdoor Unit.
-For blower coil and single-package systems, make all control circuit connections between components as specified by the Installation Instructions, and provide power and measure power supplied to all system components. - I1.1.2 Configure Controls.
+For blower coil and single-package systems, make all control circuit connections between components as Specified by the Installation Instructions, and provide power and measure power supplied to all system components.

+H1.1.2 Configure Controls.
 Configure the controls of the central air-conditioner or heat pump so that it operates as if connected to a building thermostat that is set to the OFF position.
 Use a compatible building thermostat if necessary to achieve this configuration.
-For a thermostat-controlled Crankcase Heater with a fixed power input, bypass the Crankcase Heater thermostat if necessary to energize the heater. - 11.1.3 Measure $P2_x$.
+For a thermostat-controlled Crankcase Heater with a fixed power input, bypass the Crankcase Heater thermostat if necessary to energize the heater.

+H1.1.3 Measure $P2_x$.
 If the unit has a Crankcase Heater time delay, make sure that time delay function is disabled or wait until delay time has passed.
-Determine the average power from non-zero value data measured over a 5- minute interval of the non-operating central air-conditioner or heat pump and designate the average power as $P2_x$, the heating season total off-mode power. - I1.1.4 Measure P_x .
-For Coil-only Systems and for Blower Coil Systems for which a furnace or a Modular Blower is the designated air mover: Disconnect all low-voltage wiring for the outdoor components and outdoor controls from the low-voltage transformer.
-Determine the average power from non-zero value data measured over a 5- minute interval of the power supplied to the (remaining) low-voltage components of the central air-conditioner or heat pump, or low-voltage power, P_x .
+Determine the average power from non-zero value data measured over a 5- minute interval of the non-operating central air-conditioner or heat pump and designate the average power as $P2_x$, the heating season total off-mode power.

+H1.1.4 Measure P_x , For Coil-only Systems and for Blower Coil Systems for which a furnace or a Modular Blower is the designated air mover: Disconnect all lowvoltage wiring for the outdoor components and outdoor controls from the low-voltage transformer.
+Determine the average power from non-zero value data measured over a 5- minute interval of the power supplied to the (remaining) lowvoltage components of the central air-conditioner or heat pump, or low- voltage power, P_x .
 This power measurement does not include line power supplied to the Outdoor Unit.
-It is the line power supplied to the air mover, or, if a compatible transformer is used instead of an air mover and power output of the low-voltage secondary circuit is measured, P_x is zero. - I1.1.5 Calculate P2.
+It is the line power supplied to the air mover, or, if a compatible transformer is used instead of an air mover, it is the line power supplied to the transformer primary coil.
+If a compatible transformer is used instead of an air mover and power output of the low-voltage secondary circuit is measured, P_x is zero.

+H1.1.5 Calculate P2.
 Set the number of compressors (n_c) equal to the unit's number of single-stage compressors (n_s) plus 1.75 times the unit's number of compressors that are not single-stage (n_v) .

-$$n_c = n_s + (1.75 \cdot n_v) \tag{1}$$
+$$n_c = n_s + (1.75 \cdot n_v) \tag{H1}$$